roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 resume composition.

 Hint: while composing a message, copies are periodically saved to the drafts folder to avoid unintentional loss.
-In case the session terminates enexpectedly or your computer or browser crashes, you'll find a copy of the message on the *Drafts* folder.
+In case the session terminates unexpectedly or your computer or browser crashes, you'll find a copy of the message on the *Drafts* folder.
 You can configure the automatic saving interval in the :ref:`Settings <settings-compose>` section.